shaharsery/5V-Power-Bank/README.md

 Output Current: 1A MAX

-Features:
+#### Features:

-The features below are based on the full BOM design(except for NC components), changing values of components and / or unlacing components may cause other behavior.
+The features below are based on the full BOM (except for NC components), changing values of components and / or unplacing components may cause other behaviors.

 - Input connectors: USB Type-B Micro, solder pads.

 - Output connectors: USB Type-A female, solder pads.

 - Battery cell protections: Overcharge voltage, overdischarge voltage, overcharge current, overdischarge current, over-temperature operation, ESD protection and reverse polarity protection.

-*THIS DOESN'T MEAN NOTHING CAN GO WRONG, ALWAYS MAKE SURE YOU CONNECTED EVERYTHING CORRECTLY, BATTERIES CAN EXPLODE, BURN AND HARM YOU IF NOT PROPERLY USED.
+** THIS DOESN'T MEAN NOTHING CAN GO WRONG, ALWAYS MAKE SURE YOU CONNECTED EVERYTHING CORRECTLY, BATTERIES CAN EXPLODE, BURN AND HARM YOU IF NOT PROPERLY USED **

 - Adjustable charge current by changing resistor value (R5)